creuserr/rotation/README.md

 > [!WARNING]
 > This documentation is under construction.
 Please refer to `/v1/` for the stable version.

+> [!NOTE]
+> Due to my hectic personal schedule, this repository will only recieve a single documentation each day.
+For more information, please read my blog **Project Qualify** at `creuserr/creblog`.

 # rotation
 `rotation` is a diverse user-agent generator library written in javascript.